skylineos/yii2-s3manager/README.md

     <br>
 </p>

-This was heavily based on Pendalf89's implementation (https://github.com/PendalF89/yii2-filemanager).
-Thank you Pendalf!
-I just needed more flexibility in a few areas - but that package was the basis of most of this.

 This extension provides a very customizable method for managing files in [AWS S3 buckets](https://aws.amazon.com/s3/?nc2=h_m1) for the [Yii framework 2.0](http://www.yiiframework.com).
 It can function on it's own, as a callback for a form field, or integrated with TinyMCE.